 Firstly planning.
 At Christmas this becomes even more important to ensure that food is bought, stored and used at the right time.
 There is a variety of time saving advice for being organised and taking the stress out of preparing food for the big day.
 Two out of five people worry about under or over cooking their turkey and planning ahead can help prevent this.

 Secondly, taking control and managing the Christmas shopping is absolutely vital to ensure all the essentials are covered but at the same time you don’t go over board and shop like you are catering for 50.
 Being a savvy shopper means always taking a list and being wise about deals and promotions especially since food waste has been linked to shopping behaviours.

 Thirdly, staying calm and remembering that you are cooking for your family and not professional chefs.
 Food waste due to over compensating and wanting to provide and impress has been documented.
 Cooking should be an enjoyable part of Christmas.

 Finally, redistribute and use up leftovers.
 Plan when the famous turkey curry will be cooked and make sure family and friends take home any excess food.
-Keep on top that extra food in the fridge, pay attention to use by dates, use your own judgement of how long items will last where necessary and use the freezer to prolong the life of food.
+Keep on top of that extra food in the fridge, pay attention to use by dates, use your own judgement of how long items will last where necessary and use the freezer to prolong the life of food.
 Love Food Hate Waste provide advice on how to handle leftovers as well as plenty of innovative recipes and resources on how to best use up surplus Christmas food.